 Your score on the DLAB determines the level of difficulty for language training and if you are the right fit for 35P MOS.

-You must receive a qualifying score of 100 or above on the DLAB.
+Applicants must receive a qualifying score on the Defense Language Aptitude Battery.

 Qualifications